Return to key areas of work

 Level of Service 19: Enable the Canterbury Civil Defence Emergency Management Group.

-How did we do: We continued to provide a broad range of administrative functions to support the Civil Defence Emergency Management Group in 2022/23.
-This included managerial oversight of the Emergency Management Office, financial management and reporting services, and collection of targeted rates.
+How are we doing: We continue to provide a broad range of administrative functions to support the Civil Defence Emergency Management Group, including managerial oversight of the Emergency Management Office, financial management and reporting services, and collection of targeted rates.

 How are we doing on our key initiatives?